 Are face coverings required while dining indoors?

 In restaurants, guests are required to wear face coverings at their table unless they are actively eating or drinking.

 How are religious institutions affected by the state orders and county declaration?

 There are no restrictions on the number of participants in a religious service.
 However, participants should follow social distancing and other guidelines to limit the risk of transmission.

 Can I visit a family member in a nursing home?

-NCDHHS Secretary Mandy Cohen has issued a secretarial order allowing for outdoor visitation at nursing homes or skilled nursing facilities.
+Secretary Mandy Cohen of the North Carolina Department of Health and Human Services has issued a secretarial order allowing for outdoor visitation at nursing homes or skilled nursing facilities.
 Nursing homes must meet several requirements, including:

 - Not having a current outbreak.

 - Having a testing plan and updated written infection control or preparedness plan for COVID-19.

 Current data indicates that risk of transmission in outdoor settings is lower compared to indoor settings.
 The continued use of technology to keep families connected as much as possible is still highly encouraged.